paulocoutinhox/mini-llm/README.md

 ### Training Data

-The model is trained using the text from `data.txt`.
+The model is trained using the text from `temp/data.txt`.
 You can download the default training data (Portuguese Bible) from:

 ```
 https://paulo-storage.s3.us-east-1.amazonaws.com/ai/slm/data.txt